-Bipolar disorder, sometimes called bipolar affective disorder, bipolar mood disorder or manic depression, is a psychiatric condition that is marked by alternating periods of mania and depression.
+Bipolar disorder, sometimes called bipolar affective disorder, bipolar mood disorder or manic depression, is a psychiatric condition that is characterized by alternating mania and depression.

-During a period of mania, marked changes can be observed affecting mood and energy.
-It can be manifested by expansive or irritable mood, elation, and intense goal-directed activity.
-The affected person generally sleeps less, speaks faster or has disorganized thoughts.
-There are several possible scenarios, as there are a many manifestations of mania.
+During an episode of mania, there are marked changes in mood and energy.
+This may include exuberance or irritability, elation, and intense goal-directed activity.
+The affected person usually sleeps less, talks faster, or has disorganized thoughts.
+Many scenarios are possible, as there are many different manifestations of mania.

-During a depressive episode, symptoms that are also observed in depression (a separate disorder) may appear, including excessive fatigue, a significant decrease of energy, sadness, loss of interest, concentration problems, decreased psychomotor activity, and suicidal thoughts.
-To some extent, the possible manifestations are the opposite of those observed during a manic episode.
+During a depressive episode, symptoms that are also observed in depression (a separate disorder) may appear, including intense fatigue, a marked decrease in energy, sadness, loss of interest, concentration problems, decreased psychomotor activity, and suicidal thoughts.
+To some extent, the possible manifestations are the reverse of those observed during a manic episode.

-Bipolar disorder is most often diagnosed at adolescence or in early adulthood.
-It affects both men and women indiscriminately, regardless of race, social status or education.
-Various aspects of life are disrupted by the disease—interpersonal relationships, social or occupational functioning, sleep quality, etc.
+Bipolar disorder is most often diagnosed in adolescence or early adulthood.
+It affects both men and women indiscriminately, regardless of ethnicity, social status or education.
+Various aspects of life are disrupted by the illness, including interpersonal relationships, social or occupational functioning, and sleep quality.

 Don't jump to conclusions

-If someone seems to present unusual or worrisome behaviours or if he/she is not the person you know, it could be a good idea to strongly encourage him/her to consult a doctor.
-Do not make a diagnosis—only a doctor can diagnose the disorder with certainty, following thorough evaluation according to very specific criteria.
+If a person seems to be exhibiting unusual or worrisome behaviours or if you no longer recognize them, it may be a good idea to strongly encourage them to see a doctor.
+Do not make a diagnosis.
+Only a doctor can diagnose the illness with certainty, following a thorough assessment based on very specific criteria.

-When a person, who was diagnosed with bipolar disorder, presents symptoms that you consider to be worrisome, it is advisable to strongly encourage him/her to see a doctor.
-During a manic or depressive episode, the affected person may not be aware of his/her state.
-The situation can deteriorate if medical care is not started in this situation.
-Fortunately, today, bipolar disorder can be controlled with the use of medication and other measures.
+When a person diagnosed with bipolar disorder presents symptoms that you find concerning, it is advisable to strongly encourage them to see a doctor.
+During a manic or depressive episode, the person may be unaware of their condition and the situation can escalate if medical treatment is not initiated.
+Fortunately, today, bipolar disorder can be controlled with medication and other measures.

-If someone you love or know is affected by bipolar disorder, here is some advice to offer better support:
+If someone you love or know is affected by bipolar disorder, here is some advice to help support them:

-- Encourage the person to see a doctor, to take care of his/her health, and to take his/her medication.
-Congratulate the person for taking charge of the condition and recognize his/her progress.
+- Encourage the person to see a doctor, to take care of their health, and to take their medication.
+Praise the person for taking charge of the condition and acknowledge their progress.

-- Accompany him/her to medical appointments if he/she wishes you to and offer your help as often as possible.
+- Accompany the person to medical appointments if they wish you to, and offer your help as often as possible.

-- Find out more about the disease, its treatment, and available resources.
+- Find out more about the illness, its treatment, and available resources.

-- Promote the person's autonomy and respect his/her pace.
-Don't try to take control, except if the person is in danger.
+- Promote the person's autonomy by respecting their pace.
+Don't try to take control, except if you feel the person is in danger.